-The Foundation’s most talented German learning students, 21 students who successfully completed a year-long, five-round German language competition, were invited to take part in a one-week German language course at the ADK Language School in Augsburg.
-It was a great pleasure for all of us, as it was the first time since the pandemic turned the world upside down three years ago that we had been able to get on a plane and come back to Germany.
+The Foundation’s most talented German learners – 21 students who successfully completed a year-long, five-round German language competition – were invited to take part in a one-week German language course at the ADK Language School in Augsburg.
+It was a great adventure for all of us, as it was the first time since the pandemic turned the world upside down three years ago that we had been able to get on a plane and come back to Germany.
 By three o’clock on Sunday afternoon, we had arrived in Munich, from where we quickly reached Augsburg thanks to the perfect organisation.
 Everybody was excited about the first German lesson on Monday and about getting to know their host family and the city as well as possible.